Ken Karcher: Coaching career

 At Liberty, Karcher's teams underachieved.
 Despite this, Liberty chancellor Jerry Falwell resigned him to a 5-year contract after the 2004 season.
-But, he would only last one more season.
-After a 1–10 campaign in 2005, Karcher was fired.
+However, after a 1–10 campaign in 2005, Karcher was fired.
 His final coaching record at Liberty was 21–46, with a 6–8 record in conference play (including two straight second places finishes).
 As of 2020, Karcher's winning percentage of .313 remains the worst win–loss percentage in the program's history.

 As a coach, Karcher stressed building character in his players through football.
 One such player was Samkon Gado, a reserve while playing at Liberty.
 Karcher helped Gado get his foot in the door of an NFL team, and within the year Gado was the starting running back for the Green Bay Packers.

 After his dismissal from Liberty, Karcher was the offensive coordinator at Fellowship Christian High School in Roswell, Georgia, where he led the Paladins to their first-ever winning season and a deep run in the Georgia state playoffs.
 He also served as the school's athletic director, and taught a 9th grade Bible class at Fellowship Christian School.

 In 2008, Karcher accepted a position as the quarterbacks coach with the University of Toledo.
 He helped the Rockets in an upset win over the Michigan Wolverines, although the squad finished 3–8.

 In January 2009, head coach Ron English hired Karcher as offensive coordinator and quarterbacks coach at Eastern Michigan University.
 The Eagles finished that year with a 0–12 record, and Karcher's offense ranked 116th out of 120 teams in total yards (3,340).
 Since then, EMU has improved, posting a 2–10 record the following year and a 6–6 record in 2011.
 EMU regressed in 2012 and finished the year 2–10.
 After the season, in which the Eagles finished near the bottom of the conference offensive statistics, Karcher left the program.